kubernetes/community/contributors/design-proposals/pod-pid-namespace.md

 Other changes that must be made to support this change:

-1. Ensure all containers restart if the infra container responsible for the PodSandbox dies.
+1. Add a test to verify all containers restart if the infra container responsible for the PodSandbox dies.
 (Note: With Docker 1.12 if the source of the PID namespace dies all containers sharing that namespace are killed as well.)
 2. Modify the Infra container used by the Docker runtime to reap orphaned zombies ([#36853](https://pr.k8s.io/36853)).

 ## Rollout Plan

-SIG Node is planning to switch to the CRI as a default in 1.6, at which point users with Docker >= 1.12 will be able to test Shared namespaces.
-Switching back to isolated PID namespaces will require disabling the CRI.
+SIG Node is planning to switch to the CRI as a default in 1.6, at which point users with Docker >= 1.12 will receive a shared PID namespace by default.

-At some point, say 1.7, SIG Node will remove support for disabling the CRI.
-After this point users must roll back to a previous version of Kubernetes or Docker to achieve PID namespace isolation.
-This is acceptable because:
+Cluster administrators will be able to disable this behavior by providing a flag to the kubelet which will cause the dockershim to revert to previous behavior.

+The ability to disable shared PID namespaces is intended as a way to roll back to prior behavior in the event of unforeseen problems.
+It won't be possible to configure the behavior per-pod.
+We believe this is acceptable because:

-* No one has been able to identify a concrete use case requiring isolated PID namespaces.
+* We have not identified a concrete use case requiring isolated PID namespaces.
-* The lack of use cases means we can't justify the complexity required to make PID namespace type configurable.
-* Users will already be looking for issues due to the major version upgrade and prepared for a rollback to the previous release.

-Alternatively, we could create a flag in the kublet to disable shared PID namespace, but this wouldn't be especially useful to users of a hosted Kubernetes cluster.
+* Making PID namespace configurable requires changing the CRI, which we would like to avoid since there are no use cases.

+In a future release, SIG Node will recommend docker >= 1.12.
+Unless a compelling use case for isolated PID namespaces is discovered, we will remove the ability to disable the shared PID namespace in the subsequent release.

 [1]: https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/